abalabokhin/NWNForBG/README.md

 - Fixed NWSLAADD animation, thanks to BSpecific
 - Fixed item NWMISC32 not to dissapear after rest, thanks to BSpecific
 - Fixed script for NWLERK to open bridge after the death
-- Fix game freeze if Mwssanger from Neverwinter talk not to main hero, thanks to p\_zombie
+- Fix game freeze if a messenger from Neverwinter talk not to main hero, thanks to p\_zombie

 0.93 (11/15/23)